JackRyan2005/SpaceStationSafetyDetector/README.md

+Of course.
+Here is the complete and polished README.md, now including a section that showcases the final application interface.

 # 🚀 Space Station Safety Object Detection using YOLOv11 (with Roboflow)

 This project focuses on detecting safety-critical objects in a simulated space station environment using a **YOLOv11 object detection model**.
 The primary goal is to accurately identify, visualize, and count essential items like fire extinguishers, oxygen tanks, and emergency phones to enhance safety monitoring protocols in real-world aerospace applications.